aws-quickstart/quickstart-atlassian-jira/README.md

 Please note that issues are disabled for this repository, because it is a downstream repository that is not actively supported.
 We welcome pull requests, issues, and comments in the **[upstream repository](https://bitbucket.org/atlassian/atlassian-aws-deployment/src/master/quickstarts/)**.

+If you'd like to submit code for this Quick Start, please review the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).